 Bacardi's distillery in Cataño (the world's largest rum distillery), is just a stone's throw from Old San Juan, is open to visitors year-round.
 A trolley tour takes you through the history of rum-making on the island and Bacardi's origins.
 You also get to test your olfactory prowess, and, of course, you get a complimentary drink.
 The tours fill up early, so call ahead before you go.

 By the way, if you're using a tour company to visit Casa Bacardi, you'll pay around $30, but the good people at Bacardi don't charge for their tours.
-The trick is to take a ferry from the pier in Old San Juan (at a cost of $0.50) and then grab a taxi to the factory (which will set you back a few dollars).
+The trick is to take a ferry from the pier in Old San Juan (at a small cost) and then grab a taxi to the factory (which will set you back a few dollars).

 04 of 06